Muscle building exercises at home

 Lunges (legs, glutes, balance)

-Use a sturdy chair.
-Grip edge, walk feet out, lower until elbows 90°.
+Use sturdy chair.
+Lower until elbows 90°.
 Advanced: extend legs, elevate feet.
-Perform 3 sets of 8‑15 reps.
-To increase resistance, place weight on thighs.
+3 sets of 8‑15 reps.
+Add weight on thighs.

 Pull‑Ups / doorway rows (back, biceps)